-Seminary Consortium for Urban Pastoral Education (SCUPE) Summer Program
+Seminary Consortium for Urban Pastoral Education Summer Program

-SCUPE, located in Chicago, provides an opportunity for those interested in urban ministry.
-The SCUPE summer program consists of an introductory two-week intensive course called Cross Cultural Ministry followed by a nine-week full-time supervised ministry placement with a peer group practicum.
-SCUPE programs are scripturally based and shaped around the biblical conception of "principalities and powers," which are seen as decisive to understanding pastoral issues in urban ministry, as well as to identifying forces in the urban struggle that must be confronted.
+SCUPE is located in Chicago.
+SCUPE programs are scripturally based and shaped around the conception of "principalities and powers," which are seen as decisive to understanding pastoral issues in urban ministry, as well as to identifying forces in the urban struggle that must be confronted.
+The SCUPE summer program consists of an introductory two-week intensive course called Cross Cultural Ministry followed by a nine-week full-time internship with a peer group practicum.
+Interns are placed in sites in the city of Chicago.
+Housing and financial support are generally available.